el-moudni-hicham/q-learning-algorithm-java/README.md

 - Deep Q-Networks (DQN): Combining Q-Learning with deep neural networks to handle high-dimensional state spaces and improve learning efficiency.
 - Double Q-Learning: Addressing overestimation bias in Q-Learning by decoupling action selection and evaluation.
-- Prioritized Experience Replay: Prioritizing important transitions in the agent's memory for more efficient learning.
+- Prioritized Experience Replay: Prioritizing important transitions in the QClass's memory for more efficient learning.
 - Distributed Q-Learning: Parallelizing Q-Learning across multiple agents or computing resources for faster convergence and scalability.
 These advancements have pushed the boundaries of Q-Learning and enabled its successful application to even more complex problems.